Hesprs/Hesprs.github.io/Contents/about/en.md

 ## 📜 Update Log

+### V 2.7.0   19 May 2025
+1. Recode all the CSS files by SCSS;
+2. Apply acrylic effect to the pop up window;
+3. Restore the neat mobile layout before V 2.6.0;
+4. Micsellaneous code refactoration, logic optimization and bug fixes.

 ### V 2.6.1   8 May 2025
 1. Refactor the code of dark / light theme toggler, "8values" tool, website content storing structures, and language-specific styles;
 2. Apply the glass UI design to the "8values" tool;
 3. Fix the bug of unidentical spacing at the left and right sides of the navigation bar in the mobile view;
-4. Fix the bug of huge spacing between value icons in the first page of the "8values" tool；
+4. Fix the bug of huge spacing between value icons in the first page of the "8values" tool;
 5. Fix the bug that causes the first page of the "8values" tool to stay in the light theme after clicking the "back" button on the results page, even if the main website is in dark theme;
 6. Compress the value icons in the "8values" tool radically for better performance.